4353-slot-12/assignment-4/README.md

 npm run start
 ```

+### Step 7: Run the application.
 Finally, open your Google Chrome or Firefox and visit `http://localhost:8080`.
 You should see that the website loaded cleanly.
 Make sure to check the developer console to see if you're getting any errors.

+NOTE: If your port number is different, please use that instead.
+For example, for port `5000`, visit `http://localhost:5000`.